AzusaOS/apkg/README.md

 # Structure

 * /pkg/INFO contains basic info on the currently served data (file version, etc)
-* /pkg/by-name/... is a non-listable directory but lookups will return a symlink to a given package in the form ../by-id/id
+* /pkg/... is a non-listable directory but lookups will return a symlink to a given package's full name, or a directory of the actual package contents
-* /pkg/by-id/... for each id, allows access to contents of package

 # Package names